Abdominoplasty: Combination procedures

 An abdominoplasty can be combined with liposuction to make a Lipotuck, which performs body contouring around the hips, thighs, and buttocks.

-It can also be combined with liposuction contouring, breast reduction, breast lift, or occasionally hysterectomy, depending on the reason for the hysterectomy.
+It can also be combined with liposuction contouring, breast reduction, breast lift, ribcage moulding procedures, or occasionally hysterectomy, depending on the reason for the hysterectomy.
 A popular name for multiple surgeries performed in the same surgical session including a cosmetic breast procedure with or without liposuction and an abdominoplasty is called a "mommy makeover".